 This is a guest post from Marta Correale of Learning Escapes.

 Disclosure: This Wicklow Mountains Tour post contains affiliate links.
-That means we may earn a small commission when you use the links on this site to book a hotel, buy your travel insurance, shop for travel essentials, etc..
+That means we earn a commission when you use the links on this site to book a hotel, buy your travel insurance, shop for travel essentials, etc..
 You don’t pay anything extra.
 If you’d like to learn more about how this works, you can read more under our Disclaimer page.

 The Wicklow Mountains are a small mountain range in the East of Ireland.
 They stretch for several kilometres along the Irish coast and roll gently between the city of Dublin to the north, up to the edges of Counties Wexford and Carlow to the south and east.With their highest peak reaching less than 1000 metres above sea level, the Wicklow Mountains do not compete with other ranges for record breaking heights.
 However, they do tower above the countryside around them, offer stunning views over the Irish Sea, and have some beautiful hikes.
 Indeed, the Wicklow Mountains compensate for their not stellar altitude with some truly gorgeous sights.